Table of Contents[Hide][Show]

 Many Finnish people use the sauna daily, so saunas are generally safe to use on a daily basis for healthy people.

 Most of the research agrees that as long as a person is healthy and can tolerate saunas, regular use can be beneficial.
 In studies, 4-7 sauna sessions per week (lasting at least 20 minutes) showed the biggest results in all of the above categories.
+To learn more, you can listen to my short podcast episode on the types of saunas and how I use it in my weekly routine.

 This article was medically reviewed by Dr. Scott Soerries, MD, Family Physician and Medical Director of SteadyMD.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.